Eberechi Eze: 2018–2020

-In the opening game of the 2019–20 season, Eze scored his first goal of the season, "sauntered through a static Stoke City defence to double Queen Park Rangers' lead after the interval", to win 2–1.
-Three weeks later on 24 August 2019, he scored his second goal of the season, as well as setting up the club’s third goal of the game, in a 3–1 win against Wigan Athletic.
-Two weeks later on 11 September 2019, Eze scored his third goal of the season, as well as setting up Queen Park Rangers' third goal of the game, in a 3–2 win against Luton Town.
-After the match, he was named Team of the Week by the EFL and WhoScored.com.
+In the opening game of the 2019–20 season, Eze scored his first goal of the season, "sauntered through a static Stoke City defence to double Queens Park Rangers' lead after the interval", to win 2–1.
+Three weeks later on 24 August 2019, he scored his second goal of the season, as well as setting up the club's third goal of the game, in a 3–1 win against Wigan Athletic.
+Two weeks later on 11 September 2019, Eze scored his third goal of the season, as well as setting up Queens Park Rangers' third goal of the game, in a 3–2 win against Luton Town.
+After the match, he was named in the Team of the Week by the English Football League.
 Since the start of the 2019–20 season, Eze retained his first team place for the side and played in different midfield positions under the new management of Mark Warburton.
 He then scored four more goals by the end of 2019, including two braces against Hull City and Preston North End.
 After the match Warburton praised his performance, saying: "Ebe is a tremendous talent.
 I want him to enjoy his football and he has got to understand how much hard work is required to maximise the talent that he has.
 He is a talented boy, is playing exceptionally well for us, scoring goals and I hope very much that he is playing with a smile on his face as well."

 Eze scored his tenth goal of the season and set up two goals in a 6–1 win against Cardiff City on 1 January 2020.
 He continued as a first-team regular, and by the time the season was suspended because of the COVID-19 pandemic, he had made 37 league appearances and scored twelve times.
 Eze remained an integral part of the team once the season resumed behind closed doors.
 Eze then scored two more goals in the last remaining two matches of the 2019–20 season, coming against Millwall and West Bromwich Albion.
-He scored 14 goals in 48 games across all competitions in the 2019–2020 season, which saw him become one of England's most promising young attacking players.
-Following this, Eze won the club’s Sportito Supporters' Player of the Year.
-He was also nominated for Championship PFA Bristol Street Motors Fans’ Player of the Year for 2019–20 but lost out to Luke Ayling.
-On 8 September 2020, Eze was named in Professional Footballers' Association's 2019–20 EFL Championship Team of the Season.
-Sporting Director Les Ferdinand was quoted saying he believes if Eze continues this form, he must be selected by three lions manager Gareth Southgate for the 2021 European Championships.
+He scored 14 goals in 48 games across all competitions in the 2019–20 season, which saw him become one of England's most promising young attacking players.
+Following this, Eze won the club's Sportito Supporters' Player of the Year.
+He was also nominated for Championship PFA Bristol Street Motors Fans' Player of the Year for 2019–20 but lost out to Luke Ayling.
+On 8 September 2020, Eze was named in the PFA Team of the Year for the 2019–20 EFL Championship.